Advice on How to Be an Effective PhD Researcher

 Graduate Student Caveat and Side Projects

 As a grad student it is much harder because you are often working on one big project.
 When you hit a wall, there is nothing else to work on to make progress and have a "victory" for the day.
 Having side projects or applied collaborations that don't add to your feeling of being overwhelmed can add a nice balance to your plate.
 Then you get to have more days that feel like they have tangible successes.
-I also benefited from having a wonderful PhD advisor who mentored me in statistics, ethics, life, you name it.
+I also benefited from having a wonderful PhD advisor who mentored me.
 A mentor doesn't have to be your dissertation advisor.
 If there are other faculty members who you feel comfortable with, reach out to them and ask to meet and discuss professional development.

 As far as productivity tools, I like using Evernote to keep lists of my ongoing projects and papers organized, iCal for scheduling, and descriptive email folder names to get myself down to inbox zero without losing or not being able to easily find important messages.